1. Entering Tibet

 By Air: There are two direct flights for Lhasa from Kathmandu operated by Sichuan Airline and Air China.
 During the flight from Kathmandu to Tibet, you get to see stunning aerial views of the Himalayas.

 By Road: Roadways is the common way to enter Tibet.
-However, due to many inexpensive direct flights to Kathmandu, many tourists find it convenient to fly to Kathmandu then enter Tibet via land.
+However, due to many inexpensive direct flights to Kathmandu, many tourists find it convenient to fly to Kathmandu and then enter Tibet via land.
 Kerung, Simikot, and Kodari are the three borders to enter Tibet.
 After the 2015 earthquake, the Kodari border has been closed temporarily and the Kerung border has been used generally.
 Tourists traveling to Kailash usually use the Simikot border.

 From Mainland China